ilhambo/.comDocumentation/Troubleshooting/index.md

 - `status.xml` shows you detailed information of which commit was deployed to the `wwwroot` folder
 - `manifest` is used to track which files are in the currently active deploy so that additions, renames and deletions can be detected easily for the next deploy (this is an internal file which you should not touch)
 - `log.xml` shows you the same output you will have seen when pushing your changes using git, it will show you what happened during the push and if any errors occurred.
 This file is especially useful when trying to find errors for deploys using the portal (so from dev > live or from dev > staging > live).
 Even though the last line may end with "Deployment successful" it is possible that there were errors or suspicious messages before that so make sure to give them a read.

+It is possible that a deployment failed so that it is not the active deployment at the moment, there could be valueable information in the logs of this deployment.
+You can find out what the last attempted deploy was by going to your Kudu url and adding `/api/deployments` to the url (so for example: `https://stage-mysite.scm.s1.umbraco.io/api/deployments`.
+This will give you some JSON data and the first entry in here is the newest attempted deploy, again the id corresponds to a folder name which has the log.xml file in it.